vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 ### Strict filters and distant neighbors
 When combining nearest neighbor search with strict filters which matches less than 5 percentage of the total number of documents, Vespa will instead of searching the HNSW graph, constrained by the filter, fall back to using exact nearest neighbor search.
+See [Controlling filter behavior](#controlling-filter-behavior) for how to adjust the threshold for which strategy that is used.
 When falling back to exact search users will observe that `totalCount` increases and is higher than `targetHits`.
 As seen from previous examples, more hits are exposed to the `first-phase` ranking expression when using exact search.
 When using exact search with filters, the search can also use multiple threads to evaluate the query, which helps reduce the latency impact.